If you want to start saving up for large purchases and future expenses, you may want to set up a sinking fund.

 How to set up a sinking fund

-- Open a corresponding bank account for each fund
+- Open a corresponding bank account for each fund or one account with buckets.
+Create an account or bucket for each type of fund you’re saving for.

 How much should you put in your sinking fund?